How To Keep Earring From Sinking Into Ear?

 That's not going to happen.
 Let's just stick with what we've been doing.

-Why does Your Earring Sink Into Ear?
+Why Do Your Earring Sink into Your Ear?

 Various reasons may explain why your earrings would sink into your ear.
 As we mentioned before it is something that is experienced mostly with new piercings.

-There are many reasons why you might have earring earrings sink into your ear.
+There are many reasons why you might have earrings sink into your ear.
 Perhaps they are made from material that is not meant to hold on to jewelry at all.
 It may be because of a piercing that is done badly.
 It could be that they are too big for your ears.

 This can happen if you used a piercing gun to pierce your ears or if you tightened the backing of the earring too much.
 Another reason is that your earring post may be too short, which may contribute to why the earrings are too tight.